DongChen06/Papers/README.md

 ### Value-based
 - **VDN (2017): Sunehag, Peter, et al. "Value-decomposition networks for cooperative multi-agent learning." arXiv preprint arXiv:1706.05296 (2017).**
 > novel learned additive value-decomposition approach over individual agents.
 Implicitly, the value decomposition network aims to learn an optimal linear value decomposition from the team reward signal, by back-propagating the total Q gradient through deep neural networks representing the individual component value functions.

+- **QMIX (2018): Rashid, Tabish, et al. "QMIX: Monotonic value function factorisation for deep multi-agent reinforcement learning." arXiv preprint arXiv:1803.11485 (2018).**
+> QMIX is a novel value-based method that can train decentralised policies in a centralised end-to-end fashion.
+QMIX employs a network that estimates joint action-values as a complex non-linear combination of per-agent values that condition only on local observations.

 - **DIAL (2016): Foerster, Jakob, et al. "Learning to communicate with deep multi-agent reinforcement learning."
 Advances in neural information processing systems.
 2016.**
 > DQN, parameter sharing: the message is generated together with action-value estimation by each DQN agent, then it is encoded and summed with other input signals at the receiver side.
 Dial pushes gradients from one agent to another through the communication channel.